cjm715/ml_scratch/README.md

 Each algorithm listed below will have all or subset of the following links:
 1. **Code** : This link directs you to the numpy implementation code of the algorithm within the `ml_scratch` library.
 2. **Notebook** : This link directs you to a jupyter notebook demonstrates using the algorithm on data.
+It also included the code for generating the matplotlib visualizations shown in this readme.

 ### Linear Regression